plone/training/docs/plone-deployment/project-new.md

 make help
 ```

-## Installing the Codebase and Dependencies
+## Installing the code base and dependencies

 Install both the Plone backend and frontend with: